Frequently asked questions

 Every staff member has something unique that they can offer, but what they all have in common is dedication, kindness and a genuine love for working with young children.

-We are lucky as a day nursery to benefit from integrating Montessori methods into our daily routine.
+We have integrating Montessori methods into our daily routine.
 The Montessori Method is an educational approach that encourages independence and allows a child to develop in a natural and individual way.

 Our set-up goes one step further in that a child can choose to participate in the Montessori provision as and when they like.
 In practice, they end up experiencing a wide range of activities and concentrate on what they need to be concentrating on at the right time for them.